 The following sequence of tiebreakers will be used to break ties in favor of the character(s) who fits the stated description:

-- Characters who have never appeared in any ISML Main Tournament, Regular Season, or Preliminary Phase.
+- Characters who have never appeared in any ISML Main Tournament, Regular Season, or Preliminary phase.

-- Characters with the most years removed from an ISML, taking into consideration only appearances in a Main Tournament or Regular Season.
+- Characters with the most years removed from an ISML, taking into consideration only appearances in Main Tournament or Regular Season.